-Through clinical and paraclinical examination, doctors diagnosed the patient with cat scratch disease and monitored the patient for sepsis.
+Through clinical and paraclinical examination, the doctors diagnosed the patient with cat scratch disease and monitored the patient for sepsis.
 The patient was treated with pain relievers, fever reducers, and antibiotics according to the regimen.

 Dr. Pham Cong Duc - Head of Tropical Diseases Department, Bai Chay Hospital examines a patient with cat scratch disease.